ras44/pycondusco/README.md

     print pystache.render('k1 value is {{k1}}, k2 is {{k2}}',params)

 run_pipeline(pipeline,params)
 ```

 pycondusco provides the following extensions in functionality to the above design pattern:
- - the user can provide a data-frame that contains multiple rows of parameters to be iteratively passed to the pipeline
  - the user can provide a query and each row of results is iteratively passed to the pipeline
  - any JSON-string parameter will be converted to an object before being passed to the pipeline